lilsippysippy/linux-home-lab/notes/linux-permissions.md

 ## Safety Note
 I should be careful when changing permissions, especially on system files.
 In a real environment, permission changes should be documented and approved when needed.

-I should be careful when changing permissions, especially on system files.
-In a real environment, permission changes should be documented and approved when needed.